jacob-tucker/story-developer-sandbox/README.md

 The sandbox will walk you through building with Story Protocol step-by-step.
 More specifically:

 1. Registering an IP Asset
-2. Attaching terms to that IP Asset
+2. Attaching License Terms to that IP Asset
 3. Minting a License Token from an IP Asset
 4. Registering a derivative IP Asset from a License Token
+5. Collecting Royalty Tokens
+6. Taking a snapshot
+7. Claiming revenue from a snapshot

 ## Get Started